 An entity must reduce the carrying amount of an asset to its recoverable amount the moment the carrying amount exceeds what the entity can recover, whether through continued use or through outright sale.

-Beyond the mechanics of impairment testing, IAS 36 also prescribes rules for when and how to reverse a previously recognised impairment loss, how to handle impairment at the level of cash-generating units (CGUs), how to allocate goodwill from business combinations to those CGUs, and what disclosures are required in the financial statements.
+Beyond impairment testing mechanics, IAS 36 also prescribes rules for reversing previously recognised impairment losses, handling impairment at the CGU level, allocating goodwill from business combinations to CGUs, and the required financial statement disclosures.

 Historical Development of IAS 36